a-onate/gloffis_prod/README.md

 <img width="180" height="160" src="https://github.com/a-onate/gloffis_prod/blob/main/doc/images/readme_folder_structure.png">
 </p>

+If a **different file structure** is followed, then the paths to:
+- The MS Access database
+- The scripted and defaults Delft-FEWS configuration folder, and
+- The path to the final merged Delft-FEWS configuration folder should be specified in the master.py file.

 To run the scripts, [Anaconda](https://www.anaconda.com/download/) will be needed.
 Once you have it installed on your PC, open the command prompt window and use the change directory command `cd` to go to the src folder of this repository, and create a Python environment using the environment.yml file.